RandomGamingDev/BasicRectangleColliderJs/README.md

 # BasicRectangleColliderJs
-A basic rectangle collision library made for just non-rotated rectangles that tells you the face collided with and has a collision system where you can have one element be static and one dynamic.
-It's mostly just for use in my projects, but feel free to use it in your own.
+A basic rectangle collision library made for just non-rotated rectangles that tells you the face collided with and has a collision system where you can have one element be static and one dynamic with the dynamic collider getting pushed away by the other.

 <img src="BasicRectangleColliderJs.png" width="512" />